paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **Ask:** Does the default experience make sense immediately?
 Are power features accessible without cluttering the simple path for everyone else?

 **Docsify-This example:**
-Docsify-This uses progressive disclosure — the Web Page Builder shows the essentials first, with the availability to show more options for those who want to go further.
-Customize via the builder, or directly via URL parameters like `&toc=true` and `&font-size=36px` — styling the page without ever touching the content itself.
-URL parameters work wherever the URL is used, even when embedding pages in other platforms.
+Docsify-This uses progressive disclosure — the Web Page Builder shows the essentials first, with more options available for those who want to go further.
+Customize via the builder or directly via URL parameters like `&toc=true` and `&font-size=36px`, styling the page without touching the content itself — and URL parameters work wherever the URL is used, including when embedding pages in other platforms.

 And then there's Micro Design – the details so small they barely register, until they're missing.

-The URL input field is automatically selected the moment you land on the page.
-One detail.
+Two examples from Docsify-This: the URL input field is auto-selected on arrival, and a demo Markdown file URL is pre-filled and selected — tap once to see the tool work, or paste your own URL to replace it instantly.

+One detail at a time.
 One less click.
 One less small frustration, multiplied across every person who has ever used the tool.

 ---